phax/ph-web/README.md

 </dependency>
 ```

+Note: prior to v9.3.0 the Maven groupId was `com.helger`.

 # News and noteworthy

+* v9.3.0 - work in progress
+    * Extracted ph-dns as a separate subproject
+    * Changed Maven groupId to `com.helger.web`
 * v9.2.0 - 2020-05-25
     * Updated to dnsjava 3.1.0
     * Updated to ph-commons 9.4.4